arimorcos/arimorcos.github.io/content/blogPosts/Mining my google search history for clues, Part I.md

 I was able to download a little less than two years worth of my search queries by following the guide [here](https://support.google.com/websearch/answer/6068625?hl=en).
 Google provides individual JSON files for each financial quarter containing the timestamp and content of each query.
 Map queries are included as well.
 Unfortunately, they are not clearly labeled, so I was unable to exclude them.
 Direction queries, however, all contained '->', so I removed all queries containing that arrow.

 The first query in my database was performed on July 28, 2013, and these data were collected on June 22, 2015.
 I'm not sure why Google only has two years worth of data available on me.
 Presumably, I deleted my entire history in July, 2013, though I don't remember doing so.
-While all the other datasets used on this blog have been publicly available or been made available by me, I am going to keep this dataset to myself for obvious privacy reasons.
+While all the other datasets used on this blog have been publicly available or been made available by me, I am going to keep this dataset to myself for privacy reasons.
 In total, this dataset comprises 22,339 search queries.

 ## Results

 ### What words appear the most often in my searches?

 For this exercise, I'm going to take a naive approach to the data.
 In other words, I'm going to pretend that I know nothing about myself.
 To start with, what words appear in my queries most often?
 As a pre-processing step for this question (and the questions below), I tokenized each query into individual words, removing punctuation.
 I also converted all words into lowercase to remove case conflicts.
 To calculate the frequency of each word, I simply used the [Natural Language Toolkit (NLTK) ](http://www.nltk.org/) object, [FreqDist](http://www.nltk.org/api/nltk.html?highlight=freqdist#nltk.probability.FreqDist).
 For this analysis, I also removed common, uninformative, words, such as conjunctions and articles.
-Let's take a look at the fifty words which appear most often in my search queries.
+Let's take a look at the fifty words that appear most often in my search queries.

 <img src='/static/blogImages/201506/googlePart1/googleFreqDist.png' width=80% class="centeredImage"></img>